Characterizing Multi-planet Systems with Classical Secular Theory

 \subsection{Second Orbit Solution: Best Fit with Aliasing Corrections}

-\citet{DawsonFabrycky10} reconsidered the orbit solution based on data from Fischer et al. (2008)\cite{Fischer08} and more recent observations, taking aliasing effects into consideration.
+\citet{DawsonFabrycky10} reconsidered the orbit solution based on data from \citet{Fischer08} and more recent observations, taking aliasing effects into consideration.
 Their best-fit orbital solution (our Table~\ref{DF1}), differs from that of Fischer et al. in several ways: the innermost planet is on an orbit much closer to its star; $e_4$ is much larger; and four of the planets' major axes are currently nearly aligned.
 Our secular analysis yields the eigenmodes for this solution as shown in Table~\ref{DF2}.
 Figure~\ref{figDFbf} shows each of the planets' $e$ vectors as a vector sum of the contributions from the five eigenmodes (c.f.
 Figure~\ref{figF}).

 In this system, planets 1, 2, 4, and 5 are all controlled by different eigenmodes.
-So the current alignment of major axes is fortuitous, depending on the epoch of observations, as it was for the Fischer et al. (2008)\cite{Fischer08} orbits.
-Also, the eigenmode whose eigenvector is most closely associated with the inner planet (here called mode 2) should damp fastest, yet it has a large $E_m$, indicating a lack of eccentricity damping (just as for the solution by \citealt{Fischer08}).
+So the current alignment of major axes is fortuitous, depending on the epoch of observations, as it was for the \citet{Fischer08} orbits.
+Also, the eigenmode whose eigenvector is most closely associated with the inner planet (here called mode 2) should damp fastest, yet it has a substantial $E_m$, indicating minimal eccentricity damping (just as for the solution by \citealt{Fischer08}).
 Furthermore, the small current amplitudes of eigenmodes 1 and 3 cannot be due to eccentricity damping, because the timescales for their damping are $\sim10^4$ times as long as for the undamped mode 2.
 So the fact that modes 1 and 3 are not very excited is accidental (i.e. dependent on initial conditions).
 We emphasize that these conclusions apply only to the model system described by Dawson and Fabrycky's best-fit case.